anirban799/anirban799/README.md

-- :school: I am a `3rd Year Student` at [Micheal Madhusudan Memorial  College].
+- :school: I have completed BCA in 2024 at [Micheal Madhusudan Memorial  College].

 - :student: I’m currently learning `frontend development` and `Software Engineering`.